-- He is sociable and fun and should have plenty of interactive playtime.
+- He is sociable and fun and should have plenty of interactive playtimes.

-- The Cavapoo is a medium energy dog who needs between 30 and 60 minutes of daily exercise.
+- They will need between 30 and 60 minutes of daily exercise.

-- The Cavapoo he would rather have access to a backyard for regular playtime.
+- They will prefer access to a backyard for regular playtime.

-- The Cavapoo will need grooming everyday to ensure that his curls do not become matted.
+- They will need daily brushing to ensure that their curls do not become matted.

 - He is quite easily trainable and is suited to a first-time dog owner.

-- The Cavapoo will do well with younger children as long as they are taught how to handle him.
+- They do well with younger children as long as they are taught how to handle them.

 - This breed is more delicate than most people think.

-- The Cavapoo will do well in a multi-pet household if introduced to them slowly.
+- They will do well in a multi-pet household if introduced to them slowly.

-As the Cavapoo is so popular there are plenty of Cavapoo breeders that appear on the first few pages of any search engine, and this is most often where people begin their searches for a Cavapoo breeder.
-Just be sure to thoroughly research the kennel or the breeder before you commit to any decisions, and it is also really important to visit the puppies and parents before a decision is made in any case.
+Cavapoos are quite popular.
+There are plenty of breeders that appear on the first few pages of any search engine.
+This is most often where people begin their searches for a breeder.
+Be sure to thoroughly research the kennel or the breeder before you commit to any decisions.
+It’s extremely important to visit both puppies and parents before you take your pup home.

-There are also plenty of Cavapoo groups on social media platforms that are full of avid Cavapoo fans, and this is a great way to ask for suggestions of breeders from those in the know, about who is reputable and who is not.
+There are also plenty of Cavapoo groups on social media platforms that are full of avid fans.
+This is a great way to ask for suggestions for breeders from those in the know, about who is reputable and who is not.

 Rescue & Shelters

-As with any new designer breed and their popular demand, there will be few and far between in the rescue centers, and for those pups who do unfortunately find themselves in the rescue centers they will be snapped up pretty quickly.
+As with any new designer breed and their popular demand, there will be few and far between in the rescue centers.
+For those pups who do unfortunately find themselves in the rescue centers, they will be snapped up quickly.
 The best way to increase your chances is to speak to your local rescue center to see if they can point you in the right direction.

-Additionally, you could speak to dedicated rescue centers who solely rehome Cavalier King Charles Spaniels and Poodles, and other mixes of their breed.
-A great place to start would be to contact the Poodle Club of America Rescue Foundation, or the American Cavalier King Charles Spaniel Rescue Trust.
+Additionally, you could speak to dedicated rescue centers that solely rehome Cavalier King Charles Spaniels and Poodles, and other mixes of their breed.
+A great place to start would be to contact the Poodle Club of America Rescue Foundation or the American Cavalier King Charles Spaniel Rescue Trust.

-This cute little teddy bear lookalike is proving to be a big hit, not only in America, but across the world.
+This cute little teddy bear lookalike is proving to be a big hit.
+Not only are they popular in America, but across the world.
 Not only are they one of the most popular designer breeds out there, but they are possibly one of the cutest with the ultimate canine personality.

-The Cavapoo has plenty of love and hugs for the whole family, but he also has enough cheekiness to provide hours of laughter and fun.
+Cavapoos have plenty of love and hugs for the whole family.
+They also have enough cheekiness to provide hours of laughter and fun.
 This dog has something for everyone, which is why he is so popular.
-One of the biggest selling points about the Cavapoo is that he is suggested to be hypoallergenic, and whilst he might be partially hypoallergenic, he also might not be, so don’t be fooled by breeders who guarantee this as a selling point.
+One of the biggest selling points about the mix is that he is suggested to be hypoallergenic.
+While they might be partially hypoallergenic, there’s no guarantee.
+Don’t be fooled by breeders who guarantee this as a selling point.